-Following a joint decision in 2021, by the members of the Dublin Belfast Economic Corridor (DBEC) partnership, a tender process was established to appoint external consultant to provide research and consultation services, to support the development of the corridor.
-This led to the appointment of KPMG in September 2021 to carry out this work.
+Following a joint decision by the members of the Dublin Belfast Economic Corridor (DBEC) partnership, a tender process was established to appoint external consultant to provide research and consultation services, to support the development of the corridor.
+This led to the appointment of KPMG in September 2021, who carried out a programme of work that is now complete.
 The work involved three stages, the production of a development plan, a strategy, and an action plan to support the work of the DBEC partnership.
-KPMG presented the draft development plan and the draft Strategy to the members of the DBEC Political Advisory Group at their first and second meetings.
-The agenda for the third meeting will include an update on the Action Plan, a presentation on the Fintech Corridor and an update on the Shared Island initiative with a look ahead.
-An update on the recruitment process designed to appoint two staff, a Programme Manager and a Partnership Officer to lead the DBEC Partnership team and implement a collaboration agreement supported by all eight local authorities in line with the strategy and the action plan, is also part of the agenda.
+KPMG presented the draft development plan, strategy and action plan to the members of the DBEC Political Advisory Group as they were being developed at meetings.
+The appointment of the Programme Manager and Partnership Officer were actions under the Action Plan and have led to the establishment of a full time DBEC Partnership team who are working with the established groups to implement a collaboration agreement/memorandum of understanding that is supported by all eight local authorities and 2 universities and a work programme in line with the strategy and the action plan, is also part of the agenda.
+Set out below is a summary of the key issues highlighted under the three stages of the development plan, strategy and action plan.